syncfusion/blazor-docs/src/popups/tooltip/getting-started.md

 This section briefly explains how to include a `Tooltip` in your Blazor Server-Side application.
 Refer to the [Getting Started with Syncfusion Blazor for Server-Side in Visual Studio 2019 page](https://blazor.syncfusion.com/documentation/getting-started/server-side-blazor/) for the introduction and configuring the common specifications.

+To get start quickly with Blazor Tooltip, you can check on this video

+`youtube:Lzpm6x6TXO8`

 ## Importing Syncfusion Blazor component in the application

 * Install **Syncfusion.Blazor** NuGet package to the application by using the `NuGet Package Manager`.